RaymartDev/SE-Thesis/README.md

 Freelancer Platform uses a variety of computer languages behind the scenes, including as JavaScript, Taliwind, ReactJs, and MongoDB for databases.
 A seamless, safe, and user-friendly experience is enhanced by these languages.

+You can check the prototype at this link: https://www.figma.com/file/wdaCi5VrfUDX3DvMzCqe6h/Web-Dev?type=design&node-id=0%3A1&mode=design&t=XmTyIfjhRmCwxxxD-1

 ### Technologies

 - Front-end (Vite React, Tailwind CSS)